 The recent release of Shiddat – a strange old-school romance that confuses obsession with affection – raises an uneasy question: Is the Bollywood love story all but extinct?
 Over the years, it's become apparent that the genre isn't what it used to be.
 The easy explanation is cultural evolution — times have changed.
 Love is no longer the simple and aspirational emotion the movies once made it out to be.
 Storytellers have woken up to the fact that love is real, resonant and complicated – not a language of escapism so much as a celebration of naturalism.
 Earlier, the average Hindi film viewer hoped to be the larger-than-life lovers on screen.
 Today, the average Hindi film lover hopes to be the viewer watching them.
 This means that lesser and lesser movies pivot on romance as the definitive peg now – the historicals, the comedies, the coming-of-age tales, the biopics and the social-message dramas tend to treat love as a secondary element.

-What we're left with, then, is memories of classic love stories.
+What we're left with, then, is memories of classic love stories that we can revisit on Valentine's Day.
 The formula is gone, the feeling persists.
 Here are the all-time greats of Hindi cinema:

 A modern classic, Barfi! is a rare Hindi film that looks like love.
 Just as the loss of one sense is known to sharpen the others in humans, the film's exaggerated sense of feeling and colour – the popping greens, reds and goldens of West Bengal – is a direct result of the two protagonists being differently-abled.
 They see, hear, smell and feel harder than the regular Bollywood couple.
 The scatterbrained love story between the deaf-mute young man (Ranbir Kapoor) and an autistic girl (Priyanka Chopra) is synonymous with the love story between the film-maker and Kolkata, as well as the unrequited love story of the third wheel – a city girl (Ileana D'Cruz) – who enjoys a holiday romance only to never locate that emotion again.